‘The Underground Railroad’ is a Pacific NW best-seller

-“The Hidden Life of Trees” is a Pacific Northwest Booksellers Association nonfiction best-seller.
+“The Hidden Life of Trees” tops the Pacific Northwest Booksellers Association nonfiction best-sellers list.

 Local scene